Councils raise most of their revenue through rates - a system of taxation based on the value of property.

 Concerns about rates and property valuations

-If you are concerned about a council's rate-setting decisions or the level of services they provide, contact the council to express your concerns.
+If you are concerned about a council's rate-setting decisions or the level of services they provide, contact the council.

 If you believe the valuation of your property is incorrect, you can write to the Valuer-General, South Australia within 60 days of receiving notification, explaining the grounds for your objection.